1981 South Africa rugby union tour of New Zealand and the United States: Auckland: plane invasion

 A low-flying Cessna 172 piloted by Marx Jones and Grant Cole disrupted the final test at Eden Park, Auckland, on 12 September by dropping flour-bombs on the pitch, despite which the game continued.
 "Patches" of criminal gangs, such as traditional rivals Black Power and the Mongrel Mob, were also evident.
-(Black Power were Muldoon supporters.)
+(Black Power were Muldoon supporters.).
 A group of peaceful protestors dressed as clowns were beaten with batons by police.

+Outside Eden Park, clashes between protesters, spectators and police resulted in 201 arrests, while more than 90 police officers and protesters were injured.
 The same day in Warkworth, Dunedin and Timaru protesters stormed the local TV transmitters and shut off coverage of the game.

 The protest movement

 Some of the protests had the dual purpose of linking racial discrimination against Māori in New Zealand to apartheid in South Africa.
 Some of the protesters, particularly young Māori, felt frustrated by the image of New Zealand as a paradise for racial unity.
 Many opponents of racism in New Zealand in the early 1980s saw it as useful to use the protests against South Africa as a vehicle for wider social action.
 However, some Māori supported the tour and attended games.
 John Minto, the national organizer for HART, thought that the tour "stimulate[d] the whole debate about racism and the place of Māori in our community."
 Political activist Tom Newnham's opinion echoes that of Minto's, albeit considerably more radical, stating that "we are basically the same as white South Africans, just as racist."
 Some of those protesting racism in South Africa felt inclined to reflect on the racial divide in their own country, before condemning another – part-Māori rugby spectator Kevin Taylor did not join the protests because he "wanted New Zealand to fix its own issues before New Zealanders started telling other countries how to fix their problems."